How To Follow Up After Interview (+ 2 Example Letters)

 Keep your tone positive and respectful.

 Even if you desperately need a job, avoid being pushy or needy.
-Mention that you are still interested in the opportunity, what excites you most, and wonder when you can get their final answer.
+Mention that you are still interested in the opportunity, what excites you most, and wonder how long you should wait before you get their final answer.
 This is enough for a good follow-up email.

 Ensure error-free writing.

 Typos, poor grammar, and other writing issues turn off employers.
-Proofread your follow-up letter before sending it or use proofreading software that checks your writing as you write emails.
+Proofread your follow-up email before sending it or use special software.
+A well-written, formatted, and polished letter can even give you an edge over other applicants as it will show your attention to detail and organizational skills.

 Handle rejection professionally.